vikram-mvk/devops_final_project/README.md

 # CSYE-7220 Project - Twitter Clone
 ​
 ## Steps to run the project locally on your machine:
-    * Pre-requisites: Python, pip, nodejs, npm and docker (for docker toolbox, modify the localhost url in the backend and frontend applications with docker-machine-ip, if necessary)
+    Pre-requisites: Python, pip, nodejs, npm and docker (for docker toolbox, modify the localhost url in the backend and frontend applications with docker-machine-ip, if necessary)
 * Dowload/Clone this repository
 * Go inside LocalMachine_Deployment folder and click the OneClickDeployAll.cmd file to have the entire application running in a single click !
-    * (If you face any issues, use the type commands manually.txt file to manually enter the commands)
+    * (If you face any issues, please refer to the type commands manually.txt file to manually enter the commands)
 * Wait for the react development server to start (1 min) and go to localhost:3000 to access your application

 ## Steps to run the project on Google Cloud:
-    * Pre-requisites: (if not done already)
+    Pre-requisites: (if not done already)
-    1. Create an AWS account (if not done already), install AWS CLI and set up your credentials
+    1. Create a Google cloud account (if not done already), install Google Cloud CLI, run gcloud init to configure (create new project)

-    2. Create a Google cloud account (if not done already), install Google Cloud CLI
+    2. Copy the project id and paste inside /Terraform/providers.tf.

-    3. Create an empty project in your google cloud account and copy the project id and paste inside /Terraform/providers.tf.
+    3. Run the command gcloud config set project <project-id> to let the cli know that you're currently working on this project.
+Get your project ID from Gcloud console

-    4. Run the command gcloud config set project <project-id> to let the cli know that you're currently working on this project
+    4. Go to your gcloud console and search Kubernetes clusters, then click enable kubernetes services (requires billing), if not done already

-    5. Go to your gcloud console and search Kubernetes, then click enable kubernetes services, if not done already
+    5. Run the command "gcloud auth application-default login" in a terminal to authorize.

 * Dowload/Clone this repository
 * Go inside Cloud_Deployment folder and click the OneClickDeployAll.cmd file to have the entire application running in a single click !
-  * (If you face any issues, use the type commands manually.txt file to manually enter the commands)
+  * (If you face any issues, please refer to the type commands manually.txt file to manually enter the commands)
 * Go to your gcloud console, search kubernetes engine -> go to services and ingress -> get the public IP of the React frontend service and use it to access the application.
 (Note: It takes 10 to 15 minutes for the loadbalancer to work after succesfull deployment)
 * Go into Terraform folder, open a cmd and type terraform destroy to destroy these resources.